Artist Stories

 Early Life

 Parrish was raised in a Quaker society in Philadelphia, Pennsylvania.
 He was given the name Frederick Parrish, but later adopted his paternal grandmother’s maiden name.
-His father, Stephen Parrish, was a painter and etcher, and was possibly Parrish’s greatest influence and first foray into the art world.
+His father, Stephen Parrish, was a painter and etcher and was possibly Parrish’s greatest influence and first foray into the art world.
 Maxfield showed an early acumen for painting and was encouraged by his parents to pursue his natural talent.
-In his travels to Europe with his parents, he found profound inspiration in the works of the Old Masters’ and also in classical architecture.
+In his travels to Europe with his parents, he found profound inspiration in the works of the Old Masters and classical architecture.

 Maxfield Parrish, Puss-in-Boots, ca. 1913, private collection